 Held in October, Back-to-School Night is an important tradition marking the beginning of the new school year.
 On this night, you will meet your student's teachers and clinical service team members.
 They will explain goals for the class and your student.
-Additionally, they will share information about their teaching and treatment styles and methodology.
-This is an opportunity to meet other parents and legal guardians in your son or daughter's program.
+Additionally, they will share information about their teaching and treatment styles.